giljr/PIC16_DIP40_BOARD_CODES/README.md

-# Project - PSM - Projetos de Sistemas Micropocessados
+# Project  - DIP40 BOARD - All the Codes for Free! ☕

 This project uses the [PIC-DIP40 Development Board](https://www.amazon.ca/Microchip-PIC16F877A-Microcontroller-Development-Interface/dp/B07WTB68FK)  and presents 7 projects using the PIC16F877A in C Language.
 All codes are functional!
 ## Installation